proche-c/transcendence/README.md

 ## **Feature Checklist**
 ### **Major Modules** (1 point each)
 ✅ Use a framework to build the backend.
-(Express.js)
+(Node.js)
 ✅ Standard user management, authentication, users across tournaments.
 ✅ Remote players (1 point) (?)
 ✅ Implement Two-Factor Authentication (2FA) and JWT. (?)

 ### **Minor Modules** (0.5 points each)
 ✅ Use a framework or a toolkit to build the frontend.
+(Tailwind CSS)
 ✅ Use a database for the backend.
 ✅ Game customization options.
 ✅ User and game stats dashboards.